Answers about our Estate Item & Jewelry Buying Services

 Is your pricing based on the original retail value of the piece?

 If you bring in a very contemporary piece, there may be some relationship to the retail value taken into consideration when we are offering you a price.
 However, the most important trait is the desirability and demand of your pieces.
+It is likely any jewelry buyer will need to offer below what you paid.

 What percentage of my appraisal should I expect to receive?